James Wood (epidemiologist)

-professor James Wood is an infectious disease and veterinary epidemiologist at the University of Cambridge.
+James Wood is an infectious disease and veterinary epidemiologist at the University of Cambridge.
 His work includes research in tuberculosis in cattle, emerging infectious diseases, antibiotic resistance, influenza, lyssavirus, filovirus, henipavirus, and rabies.

+Career

+He was awarded an OBE in 2021 for services to veterinary science.
+He is in charge of the FluMap consortium led by the Animal and Plant Health Agency.